wireapp/brand/text/glossary/index.md

 {: #detail-view} ~~detail view~~ → [single image view](#single-image-view)
 : Old UI view for images or individual messages.
 Superseded by timestamps & single image view.

+{: #device} device
+: An Wire installation on a physical piece of electronic equipment, such as an iPhone, an Android tablet or a Windows PC.
+On mobile platforms, users typically run one instance per device, but on desktop computers, users may log in with multiple Wire [clients](#client) using different browsers.

 {: #end-call} ~~end call~~ → [hang up](#hang-up)
 : Close voice channel in a conversation